nh-server/switch-guide/docs/extras/installing_android.md

 **Have you partitioned your microSD card?**

 This page assumes that you've followed our guide to set up Atmosphère.
-Before starting, your microSD card needs partitions for Android set up via Hekate.
+Before starting, your microSD card needs partitions for Android set up via hekate.

 If you didn't do so, see [this page](../user_guide/all/partitioning_sd_syscfw) to install Android alongside Atmosphère.
 If you don't want to use Switch CFW and only Android, check the [Official Switchroot Documentation](https://wiki.switchroot.org/wiki/android/11-r-setup-guide) instead.